Weathering Your Cedar Shingles to Gray on the South Shore

 Question: Can I turn my shingles or shakes gray faster than the 6-12 months it takes for bleaching oil to work?

-Yes, we can apply a semi-translucent gray stain on your shingles for immediate gray color.
-This is useful if the shingled building or home you’re staining needs to host a wedding or event and you want the home looking gray immediately.
-And while gray translucent stain doesn’t give exactly the same look as bleaching stain does, it’s a close match.
+Yes, and this is useful if the shingled building or home you’re staining needs to host a wedding or event and you want the home looking gray immediately.
+And while gray translucent stain doesn’t give exactly the same look as bleaching stain does, it’s a pretty close match.